KubaTaba1uga/c_project_template/README.md

 ## Pipelines

-Three pipelines are configured. <br>
+Some pipelines are configured out of the box:
-unit-tests.yaml makes sure that all unit tests passed successfully. <br>
+- `build.yaml` compiles the project
-linter.yaml makes sure that code is inline with clang-format file. <br>
+- `linter.yaml` makes sure code is inline with .clang-format
+- `unit-tests.yaml` runs unit tests
+- `unit-tests-with-valgrind.yaml` checks for memory leaks in tests
-merge-gatekeeper.yaml makes sure that all pipelines ran successfully before merging pull request.
+- `merge-gatekeeper.yaml` makes sure that all pipelines ran successfully before merging pull request

 ## Common tasks